 You can also use other sources, such as other journals or current casebooks-you may find these to be more clinical in nature.
+But your source needs to include a data based evaluation of the efficacy of the treatment.
 All sources should be drawn from articles or chapters and not a media report.
-If you have questions on your possible choice, please contact the professor for a consultation.
-For your handout and presentation, summarize the case with an emphasis on the treatment/intervention component and your evaluation of how the treatment was adapted to the specifics of the child/adolescent and how successful it was.
+If you have questions on your possible choice, please contact the Professor Tharinger for a consultation.
+For your handout and presentation, summarize the case with an emphasis on the treatment/intervention component and your evaluation of how the treatment was adapted to the specifics of the child/adolescent, as well as how successful it was.
 Also integrate discussion questions for the class within your handout and presentation.

-Two take home essay exams sampling the material in the course and its application.
-The format for each exam will include three to four questions, with options, and you are asked to choose three questions and select your options.
+Two take home essay exams will be used to sample your knowledge of the material in the course and its application.
+The format for each exam will include four questions, with options, and you are asked to choose three questions and select your options.
 The first exam will cover the material up to and including ADHD.
-The second exam will address all material discussed subsequently.
-The first exam will be distributed on March 2 and the exam is due, electronically to the gmail account utschoolpsych@gmail.com, March 23th by 9 am.
-The second exam will be distributed on April 20 and is due on May 11 by 9 am electronically, to the class gmail account.
+The second exam will address all material covered subsequently.
+The first exam will be distributed on March 7 and the exam is due, electronically by attachment. to dtharinger@austin.utexas.edu

+March 21 by 9am.
+The second exam will be distributed on April 18 and is due on May 9 by 9am electronically by attachment, to Professor's Tharinger's email account.
 I will confirm receipt.
+All exams will be graded and returned electronically.